WP-Performance/wp-performance-theme/README.md

 It's better for reusability of your code and the readability.

 Example :

 ```
 .site-header {
   @apply flex my-4 lg:my-10 lg:items-center lg:flex-row flex-col;
 }
 ```

 **But you can use the method by the class attribute, if you prefer.
 Be careful to keep maintainable project.**

-## Disabled WP core functionality

-In ```inc > disable.php```, lots of feature are disabled.
-You can comment for not disable stuff for your project like you want.

 ## Screenshot